 Once your application is filed, the application will be examined and an Examiner’s Report may issue indicating the registrability of your trademark.
 In some cases, an adverse Report is issued and the objections will need to be addressed before the application is accepted.
 We can assist to assess and respond to these Reports.

 If everything is in order, the trademark will be accepted and enter an opposition period in which a third party can oppose the mark.
-If the trademark is not opposed, and the requisite fees have been paid, registration is achieved.
+If the trademark is not opposed – registration is achieved.
 Again, in some cases, an opposition may be filed in which the acceptance of a trademark is contested by a third party.
 We can assist in the timely running of an opposition case.

 Registered Trademark Attorneys

 Caska IP are registered Trademark Attorneys and experts in achieving cost effective and enforceable trademark rights in Australia and overseas.
-Please contact us for a free initial consultation to learn how we can assist you.
+Please contact us to learn how we can assist you.

 The Take Home Message:

 - Distinguish – A trademark should distinguish your goods and/or services.